avelino/awesome-go/README.md

 *Geographic tools and servers*

-* [geocache](https://github.com/melihmucuk/geocache) - In-memory cache that is suitable for geolocation based applications.
 * [geoserver](https://github.com/hishamkaram/geoserver) - geoserver Is a Go Package For Manipulating a GeoServer Instance via the GeoServer REST API.
 * [gismanager](https://github.com/hishamkaram/gismanager) - Publish Your GIS Data(Vector Data) to PostGIS and Geoserver.
 * [mbtileserver](https://github.com/consbio/mbtileserver) - A simple Go-based server for map tiles stored in mbtiles format.